exah-io/raspberrypi-400-setup/README.md

 - SSH with custom port and password auth disabled
 - fail2ban
 - Apparmor (to be used with Docker profiles)
+- 256MB reserved for GPU and 4K 60Hz enabled

 # Base setup
 To login to custom SSH port use: ssh pi@192.168.1.xx -p XXXXX